-3.1 Internal Orientation and Camera Calibration
+3.1 Camera intrinsics

-text text text text text text text text text text text text text text text text text text text text text text text text
+Both, photogrammetric measurements and computer vision that use cameras for data acquisition for image processing tasks like visual odometry, 3D modelling or even monitoring should deal with the issue of camera calibration.
+Camera calibration comprises the determination of its intrinsic (principle point, focal length and skew) and several lens distortion parameters (e.g. radial and tangential distortion).
+To solve the issue of calibration, numerous techniques for camera modelling are well-known [Tsai1987, Zhang2000, Brown1971] and not further addressed in this paper.

-text text text text text text text text text text text text text text text text text text text text text text text text
+In case of typical consumer cameras like digital single lens reflection cameras (DSLR), the calibration is valid for one camera setting concerning focal aperture, length and focus adjustments and can be fixed easily by avoiding manual refocusing and aperture tuning.
+Today’s smartphones and tablets are largely equipped with inbuilt autofocussing cameras which are used by several apps (camera application, QR detection, AR games, etc.).
+Even if a camera application uses manual focussing, the camera will be refocused during each app start and affects the intrinsic (VERWEIS AUF DEHLING ARBEIT AUFSTART EFFEKT).
+If a mobile smartphone camera should be used for measurements and thus should be calibrated, the mentioned problem can only be avoided if calibration and data acquisition are consecutive without closing the app.
+However, when running the camera app continuously the battery runs out quickly.
+Beside this, the devices temperature changes very fast when other apps, MEMS or GPS are started or closed from background processing tasks.
+BEISPIEL BRINGEN AIDA64

-text text text text text text text text text text text text text text text text text (Arial 9, Blocksatz).
+Obviously, this must influence the small inbuilt camera sensors and lenses due to hardware assembling and adhesive bond.
+VERWEIS AUF DEHLING ARBEIT TEMP EFFEKT

 3.2 Location- and Orientation Sensor Data Quality

 The majority of today’s smartphones share inbuild microelectromechanical systems (MEMS) for orientation tasks from simple screen orientation determination up to navigation purposes.
 Commonly, MEMS comprise 3-axis accelerometers, 3-axis gyroscopes, magnetometers and gravity sensors.
 Barometers are increasingly integrated.
 It seems to be obvious that this kind of low-cost inertial measurement units (IMUs) cannot be comparable in resolution and stability due to lowest production cost.
 For Apple’s iPhone and Samsung’s Galaxy series (until 2014) it should be noted, that sensors share less than 5 % of the production costs and range between 1.60 and 7.00 USD (Lewin, 2014).
 In comparison to that, even light IMU’s for e.g. airborne applications like drone navigation amount to several hundred dollars.
 Nevertheless, due to various kinds of orientation sensors, sensor fusion and filtering help to solve the issue of noisy accelerometers and drifting gyroscopes that accumulate their errors respectively over time.
-Using their complementary characteristics, sensor fusion and implementation of filtering approaches could improve orientation accuracy and stability significantly (Kok et al., 2017, Pacha, 2015).
+Using their complementary characteristics, sensor fusion and implementation of filtering approaches could improve orientation accuracy and stability significantly (Kok et al., 2017, Pacha2015).

-Table x shows stability test results using the Android smartphone Samsung Galaxy S8 and a Kalman filtered fusion of the inbuild accelerometer, gyroscope and compass combined with the calibrated gyroscope (implementation according to Pacha, 2015).
+Figure 2 shows stability test results of the azimuth, pitch and roll angles remapped to landscape mode using the Android smartphone Samsung Galaxy S8 and a Kalman filtered fusion of the inbuild accelerometer, gyroscope and compass combined with the calibrated gyroscope (implementation according to Pacha2015).
 Furthermore, the azimuth includes magnetometer information pointing to the geographic north after correction by declination.
 Up to this, the smartphone was mounted on a tripod and installed apart from magnetic impurities like other smartphones or computers.